School poverty: All youth should attend economically diverse, well-resourced schools.

 Drivers of Inequity

-Despite the 1954 Supreme Court ruling Brown v Board of Education of Topeka that banned racial segregation, students of color remain far more likely to attend high-poverty schools than White students.
-Racial segregation in the United States was forged through historical practices such as racially exclusive housing covenants and zoning laws as well as ongoing ones such as discriminatory hiring and mortgage lending.
-These practices dispossessed communities of color and excluded them from economic prosperity while White communities have accumulated wealth.
-The resulting geographic concentrations of wealth and poverty cause students of color to attend high-poverty schools at much higher rates than White students.
+Despite the 1954 Supreme Court ruling that banned racial segregation — Brown v Board of Education of Topekastudents of color remain far more likely to attend high-poverty schools than white students.
+Racial segregation in the United States was forged through historical practices, such as racially exclusive housing covenants and zoning laws, as well as ongoing ones, such as discriminatory hiring and mortgage lending.
+These practices dispossessed communities of color and excluded them from economic prosperity while white communities have been able to accumulate wealth.
+Since the desegregation of schools and residential neighborhoods in the Civil Rights Era, white suburban flight and private school attendance sustained and amplified these geographic concentrations of wealth and poverty.
+As a result, students of color attend high-poverty schools at much higher rates than white students.

 Strategies